Henrik Bielke: Career

 Bielke became a soldier under Frederick Henry, Prince of Orange.
-He resigned from the service of Frederick Henry when he learned of the invasion of Jutland under the command of Swedish Field Marshall Lennart Torstenson in 1644 and went to Denmark.
+He resigned from the service of Frederick Henry when he learned of the invasion of Jutland under the command of Swedish Field Marshal Lennart Torstenson in 1644 and went to Denmark.
 In March of that year King Christian IV of Denmark-Norway sent him to Norway where he served under Governor-general of Norway Hannibal Sehested.
+In August 1645, he defended the fortress against a Swedish bombardment.

 After the peace agreements of the Second Treaty of Brömsebro (1645), he left to journey abroad and was for a time with Corfitz Ulfeldt in the Netherlands but then went into the service of General Peter Melander Graf von Holzappel in Westfalia.
 In 1648 he returned to Denmark and was made administrator of Iceland.

 In 1653 he was promoted to captain and in 1654 he was sent to Iceland against English pirates.
 During the Dano-Swedish War (1658–60) along with Niels Juel, he achieved a famous victory over the Swedish fleet under the command of Klas Hansson Bjelkenstjerna during the Battle of Møn off the island of Møn on 12 September 1657.
 He earned a seat on the Danish Privy Council in 1666 and was promoted to Riksadmiral in 1662.